umarhassan-mitodl/8.13-14-fall-2016/content/pages/safety-in-junior-lab.md

 A laser beam may not seem very bright, but if it enters your eye it will be focused by the lens of your eye to a pinpoint spot on the retina where the intensity is sufficient to destroy retinal cells.
 It is wise to terminate a laser beam with a diffuse absorber so that the beam does not shine around the room.
 Never examine the performance of an optical system with a laser by viewing the beam directly with your eye or reflector.

 Students who perform the ‘Doppler-Free Saturated Absorption Spectroscopy’ or ‘Raman Spectroscopy’ experiments in 8.14 require additional laser safety training from MIT EHS, which must be completed prior to performing the experiment: EHS Course 371c (Laser Safety), about 1.5 hours in length, offered by EHS every two weeks.
 The ‘Doppler-Free’ experiment utilizes a near-IR laser operating at 40 mW of output power.
 As such, it is classified as a Class 3b laser.
 The ‘Raman Spectroscopy’ experiment utilizes a 532 nm (green) laser operating at 2 W, placing it in the highest laser safety category, Class 4.
 Class 3b and Class 4 lasers require special safety training to operate.
-All students should download the {{% resource_link "6f89b607-d474-49d4-a6a7-a3b224c69314" "MIT Laser Safety Manual (PDF)" %}} and read, at a minimum, Section Two.XVI.D dealing with Class 3b laser controls.
+All students should download the [MIT Laser Safety Manual (PDF)](https://ehs.mit.edu/wp-content/uploads/Laser_Safety_Guide.pdf) and read, at a minimum, Section Two.XVI.D dealing with Class 3b laser controls.

 {{< anchor "biological" >}}{{< /anchor >}}

 ## Biological Safety

-Junior Lab is classified as a BL1 (Biohazard Safety Level 1) laboratory space, meaning that specific areas of the laboratory are authorized under the {{% resource_link "fb440f4c-688c-47f2-9ab0-a0f3e212c7d1" "MIT Biosafety Program" %}} for use of specific minimally infectious pathogens.
+Junior Lab is classified as a BL1 (Biohazard Safety Level 1) laboratory space, meaning that specific areas of the laboratory are authorized under the [MIT Biosafety Program](https://ehs.mit.edu/site/biosafety/biosafety) for use of specific minimally infectious pathogens.
 (No human tissues are allowed.)
 Students who perform the ‘Optical Trapping’ biophysics experiment are required to complete EHS Course 260c (General Biosafety for Researchers) or 262c (Undergraduate Teaching Lab Biosafety) before beginning work on the experiment.
 A 262c training session with a member of the Biosafety Program will be organized early in the semester by the Junior Lab staff for all students who require it.